 It will give a nice look to your plant, and you will also be able to get the job done.

 These suggestions are for the pots with multiple-plant setups.

 In case you have a plant with multiple shoots, you should follow a similar strategy.

 You should remove the ones that are either damaged or not looking great on the plant.

-So, follow these methods and avoid cutting all the stalks at a time.
+So, follow these methods and avoid cutting all the stalks simultaneously.

 4. Clean The Stalk Before Cutting

-Cleaning is required for the plants that you haven’t attended in a while.
+Cleaning is required for the plants you haven’t attended to in a while.

-The dust accumulated on the surface can cause a lot of issues on the cuttings.
+The dust accumulated on the surface can cause a lot of issues with the cuttings.